-The Google Assistant is integrated throughout the Pixel software and is connected in your conversations and apps.
-For instance if you are messaging someone about going for dinner, the Assistant can provide nearby restaurant suggestions without you even asking.
+The Google Assistant is integrated throughout the Pixel software and is connected to your conversations and apps.
+For instance, if you are messaging someone about going for dinner, the Assistant can provide nearby restaurant suggestions without you even asking.

 Pixel is also the first Daydream ready phone.
-If you're not in the know - this is Google's entry to the increasingly interesting (and crowded) Virtual Reality space.
+If you're not in the know - this is Google's entry into the increasingly interesting (and crowded) Virtual Reality space.

 Coupled with the Daydream View VR headset (sold separately), you can view DayDream certified content to experience the next generation of VR content.

 By being Daydream ready, Pixel can download and access Daydream content available on Google Play or YouTube, as well as future partners.
 The phone simply slots into the Daydream View visor.

 Using an AMOLED panel allows for deep blacks and excellent on-screen contrast ratios.
 This is also a brilliant power saving measure over LCD, as AMOLED varies the power consumption depending on the colour being produced.